 The start of this rafting trip is via float plane that takes you to Magpie Lake.
 You hit the rapids as soon as you leave the lake and they continue to grow in intensity all the way to the end.
 The climax is the spectacular Class V rapids just downriver from Magpie Falls.
 Camp on islands each night and, if you’re lucky, get a peak of the aurora borealis.

-One of the operators we work with is leading this incredible Mozambique river expedition.
-Spend two weeks rafting down 250km surrounded by exotic wildlife.
+This incredible Mozambique river expedition takes two weeks during which time you’ll raft down 250km of river surrounded by exotic wildlife.
 See the mountains rising across the plains as you discover Mozambique.

-Another of our favourite operators offers a Peak to Sea adventure in Madagascar that combines your love of trekking with your love of rafting.
+Another of our favourite trips is this Peak to Sea adventure in Madagascar that combines your love of trekking with your love of rafting.
 Summit Pic Boby on the world’s eight continent and then spend three days rafting down a remote river in two-person rafts.
-You can’t believe the beauty and diversity of wildlife until you’ve seen it for yourself.

 Çoruh River, Turkey